How Cannabis Delivery Works in Portland, Oregon

 Making the Purchase

 When you input your address at checkout, the cannabis delivery service has to verify that you’re within the legal jurisdiction where they are licensed to operate.
 (Pro tip: a quick search in Apple or Google Maps will show the correct city for your legal address.)
-If you’re in bounds, your order goes to checkout and the hard part is over!
-Now all you have to do is kick back and wait for that sweet, sweet legal bud.
+If you’re within bounds, your order goes to checkout and the hard part is over!
+Now all you have to do is kick back and wait for that sweet, sweet legal herb.

 Making the Delivery